pycr/pythongrid/README.md

     ├── index.py
     └── requirements.txt

+pythonGrid current has two main files in `grid.py` and `data.py` in **app** folder.

+* `grid.py` is the main Python class that is responsible for creating the datagrid table.
+It relies on [`jqGrid`](https://free-jqgrid.github.io/getting-started/index.html), a popular jQuery datagrid plugin, to render grids in the browser.

+* `data.py` is a Python class that returns the data via AJAX to populate the grid from a database.

+* `static` contains all of the client side Javascript and CSS files used for rendering.

 ## Creating the Database

 Before moving forward, [install MySQL](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing) or MariaDB database on your local development environment or in [Docker](https://hub.docker.com/_/mysql).